Kshipajaiswal/Cotton-Picking-Robot/README.md

 Function:
 * This system allows fine control of the robotic arm using the mobile app or pre-programmed movements.
 * The servos move in response to signals sent by the Arduino via the PWM driver, enabling cotton picking without damaging the plant.

+## How to Test
+Upload the sketch to your Arduino UNO.

+Open the Serial Monitor (or connect a Bluetooth app like Serial Bluetooth Terminal).

+Send these single-letter commands:

+* F – Move Forward
+* B – Move Backward
+* L – Turn Left
+* R – Turn Right
+* S – Stop
+* P – Perform cotton-picking movement

+## Future Scope
+1. Smart Cotton Detection

+Add a camera and AI to automatically find and pick only the ripe cotton, making it faster and more accurate.

+2. Self-Driving Feature

+Use GPS or sensors so the robot can move on its own without needing to be controlled by an app.

+3. Use of Mini-Computer

+Add a small computer like a Raspberry Pi to handle image processing and control without needing a separate laptop or phone.

+4. Soil and Weather Monitoring

+Attach sensors to check soil moisture, temperature, and weather to help farmers take better care of their crops.

+5. Multiple Robots Working Together

+Build more robots that can work as a team in the field to finish harvesting faster.

+6. Solar Powered

+Add solar panels so the robot can charge itself and work in places where electricity is not available.

+7. Send Data Online

+Let the robot send updates to a mobile app or website so the farmer can track progress and data from anywhere.

+8. Better Robotic Arm

+Improve the robotic arm to be more flexible and gentle so it can pick cotton without damaging the plant.

+9. Voice or Gesture Control

+Control the robot with simple hand movements or voice commands instead of using buttons or apps.

+10. Use for Other Crops

+Make the robot adjustable so it can help with other crops like fruits or vegetables in the future.